 Real Review of a Families Holiday in a Villa in Canggu

 Once committing to the idea of a villa I searched for a really fab one – life is for living right?!
 Unfortunately my first few choices were unavailable – July is a peak time for Bali, especially in school holidays and people book way in advance (also as a side note, airlines almost double flight prices!
-So if you can plan ahead is better way to go from a price perspecitive).
+So if you can plan ahead is a better way to go from a price perspective).
 Not being as organised, I was starting to think a hotel might be the only option.
-The team at Bali Villa Escapes (BVE) were really great however (and patient!), in helping me select a villa, and before I knew it we were locked in and good to go.
+The team at Bali Villa Escapes (BVE) were really great, however (and patient!), in helping me select a villa, and before I knew it we were locked in and good to go.

-My husband is a keen surfer, so he packed his surfboard and a mate of his decided to come along too as we had room in the villa.
+My husband is a keen surfer, so he packed his surfboard and a mate of his decision to come along too as we had room in the villa.
 We were off!

 Villa Ipanema is absolutely stunning.
-The huge seventeen metre pool is the central focus point of the whole villa, with bedrooms and living space framing it in a L shape.
+The huge seventeen-metre pool is the central focus point of the whole villa, with bedrooms and living space framing it in an L shape.
 The kids were entranced by the fact that the living area was open to the outdoors and that they had to walk “outside” to go from one bedroom to another.
 The indoor/outdoor bathroom with the huge stone bath was heaven on earth.

 Our days rolled by in easy relaxation.
-The big boys would leave early (5am) on their scooters to go for a surf at nearby Echo Beach, Canggu.
-The small boys and I would wake up a (slightly) more civilised time of 6.30am or so.
-They’d jump straight in the pool and frolic around until our breakfast was served for us about 7.30am.
-The big boys would return around 9.30 -10.00am and after they’d eaten, we’d all head out for the day.
-For longer excursions, the villa staff booked us a car with a driver, who patiently drove us around in air conditioned comfort, waiting for us whilst we explored, ate or shopped – all for a fixed fee.
+The big boys would leave early (5 am) on their scooters to go for a surf at nearby Echo Beach, Canggu.
+The small boys and I would wake up a (slightly) more civilised time of 6.30 am or so.
+They’d jump straight in the pool and frolic around until our breakfast was served for us at about 7.30 am.
+The big boys would return around 9.30 -10.00 am and after they’d eaten, we’d all head out for the day.
+For longer excursions, the villa staff booked us a car with a driver, who patiently drove us around in air-conditioned comfort, waiting for us whilst we explored, ate or shopped – all for a fixed fee.
 It’s quite hot in Bali, so we found that after being out for a few hours, all we wanted to do was return home to the villa and relax by the pool.
 Sometimes a holiday is about not doing too much and spending time together, so that’s exactly what we did.
-We had family games of Marco Polo in the pool and never ending UNO championships.
+We had family games of Marco Polo in the pool and never-ending UNO championships.
 It was fantastic.